mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 done

 ```
 And now we have them in our own working directory.
-These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.

 Great, we have these aligned files but we can't see anything.
 Let's generate something we can see.
 We can visualize read alignment using $$\textnormal{\color{gold}bigWig}$$ tracks. $$\textnormal{\color{gold}BigWig}$$ is a type of compressed, indexed, binary format used to efficiently store and visualize genome-wide signal data, like read coverage or signal intensity, in genome browsers.
-It's useful because it allows a browser to access and display only parts of the file at a time rather than loading the very large dataset across the entire genome.
+Genome browsers are interactive interfaces for genomic data. $$\textnormal{\color{gold}BigWig}$$ tracks useful because they allow a browser to access and display only parts of the file at a time rather than loading the very large dataset across the entire genome.
 So let's generate some $$\textnormal{\color{gold}bigWig}$$ tracks for our files.

 Before we start, it's important to think about how we will **normalize** our files.
 Normalizing files, calling $$\textnormal{\color{violet}peaks}$$, and creating $$\textnormal{\color{gold}bigWig}$$ tracks are intertwined.